guardzcom/slack-channel-cleanup/README.md

 - Cannot archive:
   - The general/default channel
   - Required channels
-  - Channels where you're not a member
+  - Channels where you're not a member (unless you're an admin)
+- Cannot post redirect notices:
+  - To non-existent channels
+  - To archived channels
 - Cannot rename:
   - Archived channels
-  - Channels without proper permissions
+  - Channels without proper permissions (unless you're an admin)
   - To names that already exist
 - Channel names must be:
   - Lowercase